 Countries may have age laws for drinking under various conditions.
 For example, for drinking with parents, in public, on private property, with parental approval, etc. Or they may combine different conditions.
 For example, drinking on private property with parental approval without their presence.
 Or drinking in public with a parent.

 The second sets minimum ages for buying alcohol beverages.
 Again, laws may set conditions.
 For example, a person may legally buy low alcohol proof beverages but not those of high proof.
 Or they may buy alcohol as part of police entrapment.

 Therefore, many compilers incorrectly list countries that have no minimum drinking age as having them.
-This leads to much unnecessary confusion.
+This leads to much confusion.
 Especially, when the lists carry titles such as “World Drinking Ages,” “Drinking Ages in Different Countries,” and so on.

 II.
 World Legal Drinking Ages List